coolblock/vpsVivo/README.md

 First time installation as root on ubuntu 16 or above.
 This will work if there are no other masternodes installed.
 Otherwise unknown conflicts can occur.

-All in one line BUT replace the XXXXX with your private key

 Ideally you will have at least a 1 gig ram machine.
 A 512 might (and might NOT) work but will take half a day to build.

 ## Option 1 Installation with Source